peleiden/pelutils/README.md

 To install, simply run `pip install pelutils`.
 A small subset of the functionality requires `PyTorch`, which has to be installed separately.

+There are a few examples for some parts of the library, namely plotting, in the `examples`.
+These require `click` to be installed as well as the library itself.
+However, most of the documentation and examples are listed here in this readme.

 ## Timing and Code Profiling

 Simple time taker inspired by Matlab Tic, Toc, which also has profiling tooling.